DinoChiesa/apigee-edge-js/README.md

 Pull requests are welcomed.

-## The Basic Object Model
+## The Object Model

 To start, you call apigeeEdge.connect().
 This will connect to an Edge organization.
 If it is a SaaS organization, this method will try to find a stashed OAuth token and if not will get an OAuth token.
-The callback will return (e, org), where e is an error, possibly null, and org is an Organization object with these members.
-Each is itself a hash and has child members as functions:
+The callback will receive (e, org), where e is an error, possibly null, and org is an Organization object with the following members, each a hash with various child members as functions:

 | member               | functions                                                        |